 1. Be prompt on payments:

 Your credit score may improve if you pay invoices on time, and if you pay creditors early.
 And punctual repayments shouldn’t include only traditional bills and credit repayments.
-Other creditors, fines or fees may also factor in to your score.
+Other creditors, fines or fees may also factor into your score.

 2. Keep your business up to date:

 A credit score isn’t simply compiled whenever money changes hands.
 You may also gain rating points by keeping your business information updated in key places.
 Filling your business accounts with Companies House on time, and always submitting accounts and tax returns by their set deadlines, can boost your credit score.
-And updating directories and credit reference agencies with relevant information could help show that you’re an organised and competent business.
+Updating directories and credit reference agencies with relevant information could help show that you’re an organised and competent business.

 3. Limit your credit checks:

 Your credit record is updated every time you apply for credit.
-Each credit search combines to form a picture of your business’ health.
+Each credit search combines to form a picture of your business health.
 Making lots of applications for credit could negatively affect your score and your ability to access finance.

 4. Keep your personal finances in check: